earmuff-jam/climate/dev-docs/README.md

    - After you bring your migrations in, run command `supabase db reset` to reset your db.
    - Running `supabase db push` should not be a problem anymore.
    - Add `user` and start testing + building the application.

+#### Common Issue - Problem resetting local db

+1. Run command `npx supabase stop -no-backup` to completely remove all data when you stop the supabase db.
+2. Continue with `npx supabase start` from here again

 **CREATING MIGRATIONS**